 Brothers and sisters,

 Good day!
-I believe that all the true believers in the Lord have been preparing for His return in their own way, and hope to be the, who can feast with the bridegroom.
+I believe that all the true believers in the Lord have been preparing for His return in their own way, and hope to be the wise virgins, who can feast with the bridegroom.
 As for me, I chose to pray watchfully, work hard, and serve and sacrifice for the Lord.
 All along, I have been preparing and waiting in this way, and holding that I am a wise virgin and that waiting for the Lord like this must lead to me welcoming His return.
-However, lately I heard a member say that those who work hard, and serve and sacrifice for the Lord are not the wise virgins, who prepare oil.
+However, lately I heard a church member say that those who work hard, and serve and sacrifice for the Lord are not the wise virgins, who prepare oil.
 Therefore, I am puzzled: Is my preparing oil in this way not in accordance with the Lord’s will?
 What actually are the wise virgins?
 And how should the wise virgins prepare oil?
 I know to be clear about these questions is of paramount importance to my being able to welcome the return of the Lord and feast with Him, but I really cannot figure them out.
 So I would like to discuss what the wise virgins are, and hope to get your help.

 Poster: Li Yingguang